Please read this first!

 4. If you cancel your booking

-Should you, or any member of your party, be forced to cancel your activity booking you must do so in writing and this letter must be signed by the person who made the booking.
+Should you, or any member of your party, be forced to cancel your activity booking you must do so in writing by the person who made the booking.
 Alternatively, you may advise by e-mail.
-A cancellation will take effect from the date that written notice is received at our office.
+A cancellation will take effect from the date that written notice is received.
 All such cancellations will be subject to a charge of a percentage of the total activity price, and the following scale indicates the maximum which will be charged in any circumstance.

 - 29 days or more: Deposit